niebert/3D_Construction_Geogebra/README.md

 ![Z-Construction](img/paper_location_mirror_unfold.png)

 ## Z-Construction for Lines on a Surface
 A Z-construction generates perspective image of a half-line `b`.
 Assume you draw a half line in the ground plane.
 The a parallel line `d` is drawn through the point of the eye `Z`.
-The intersection of that line `d` with the horizon generates the vanishing point `F` for the projection of the halfline to the mirror plane.
+The intersection of that line `d` with the horizon generates the vanishing point `F2` for the projection of the halfline to the mirror plane.

 ![Z-Construction](img/z_construction_line_on_surface.png)